premhagargi/Kollab2.0/README.md

               allow get, update, delete: if request.auth != null && resource.data.ownerId == request.auth.uid;

               // Rule for creating tasks
-              // User must be authenticated, the new task's ownerId must be the user's UID,
+              // User must be authenticated and the new task's ownerId must be the user's UID.
+              // This rule allows batch creation of workflows with their sample tasks.
-              // and the parent workflow must also be owned by the user. allow create: if request.auth != null
-                            && request.resource.data.ownerId == request.auth.uid
+              // The client is responsible for associating tasks with the correct workflowId. allow create: if request.auth != null && request.resource.data.ownerId == request.auth.uid;
-                            && get(/databases/$(database)/documents/boards/$(request.resource.data.workflowId)).data.ownerId == request.auth.uid;

               // Rule for listing/querying tasks
               // Allows listing if the user is authenticated.